 Since you have type 2 diabetes, you’ve probably got your carb counting down at home and a good idea of what to eat to keep your blood sugar steady.

-“Menu items described as ‘jumbo,’ ‘giant,’ ‘or ‘deluxe’ probably indicate an item that’s as high in sugar and fat as it is in calories.”
+“Menu items described as ‘jumbo,’ ‘giant,’ or ‘deluxe’ probably indicate an item that’s as high in sugar and fat as it is in calories.”

-In a sandwich shop:
+In a Sandwich Shop

 Choose whole-grain breads and wraps, since they have more nutrients than white bread.
 But be aware: “That doesn’t always equate to higher fiber or lower carbohydrate,” Smithson says.